On Tilted Losses in Machine Learning: Theory and Applications: Tilted Value-at-Risk and Value-at-Risk

 It is known that $\text{VaR}_{X}(1-\alpha;\theta) \leq \text{CVaR}_{X}(1-\alpha;\theta) \leq \text{EVaR}_{X}(1-\alpha;\theta)$~\citep{ahmadi2012entropic} which directly yields $ \widetilde{\text{VaR}}(1-\alpha;\theta) \leq \widetilde{\text{CVaR}}(1-\alpha;\theta) \leq \widetilde{\text{EVaR}}(1-\alpha;\theta)$.
 Meanwhile, to the best of our knowledge, it is not clear from existing works how entropic risk (or TERM) is related to VaR or EVaR.
 Next, based on TERM, we propose a new risk-averse objective Tilted Value-at-Risk, showing that it upper bounds VaR and lower bounds EVaR.

 \begin{definition}[Tilted Value-at-Risk (TiVaR)] Let TiVaR for $\alpha \in (0, 1]$ be defined as

 Similarly, empirical TiVaR is defined for $\alpha \in (0, 1)$,

-\end{definition} We note that TiVaR is not a coherent risk measure (see the work of~\citet{artzner1997thinking,artzner1999coherent} for definition of coherent risks), despite that it can be tighter than CVaR in some cases.
+\end{definition} We note that TiVaR is not a coherent risk measure (see the work of~\citet{artzner1997thinking,artzner1999coherent} for definition of coherent risks), despite that it can be tighter than CVaR in some cases, as discussed in detail later.
 We next present our main result on relations between TiVaR, VaR, and EVaR. \begin{theorem} For $\alpha \in (0,1]$ and any $\theta$,

 Similarly, for $\alpha \in \{\frac{k}{N}\}_{k \in [N]}$ and any $\theta$,